Flight of the Butterflies: Production

 With Mike Slee announced as director, the film went into principal development in February 2007.
 In August 2007, the U.S. National Science Foundation awarded a three million dollar grant to Canadian SK Films to both develop the film for the giant screen and create its educational outreach program.
 The grant amount is the maximum available from the NSF.
 Filming took place through 2011 and 2012, and tracked the butterflies from their winter habitats in central Mexico to their breeding grounds in the southern United States to their summer habitat in Canada, and their subsequent return to Mexico.
 In filming the butterflies, director Slee considered using balloons, helicopters, and cables, but ultimately decided on use of a 70-foot crane.
 SK Films announced that principal filming of the one-year project was completed in early March 2012.

 Release

 The film had its world premiere on September 24, 2012, at the Smithsonian's National Museum of Natural History in Washington, D.C., hosted by the Federal government of Mexico, through the Mexico Tourism Board and the Embassy of Mexico.

 An early version of the film was screened at the Maryland Science Center on March 31, 2012, and the completed IMAX version distributed and screened in early October 2012 at various 3D IMAX theaters such as the Liberty Science Center in Jersey City, New Jersey.
 Portions of the film's box office receipts went to fund butterfly conservation efforts.

+Home media

+The film was released on a Blu-ray 3D / 4K UHD combo pack by Shout Factory on July 12, 2016.